 Nearby Places Worth a Visit

 Most guests staying at the O’Neil Hotel were here to visit the nearby Chef & The Farmer.
-We took advantage of The Chef & The Farmer, went to the Boiler Room Oyster Bar, experienced Mother Earth Brewing, and listened to a live band at The Red Room.
+We took advantage of The Chef & The Farmer, experienced Mother Earth Brewing, and listened to a live band at The Red Room.
 The great thing about all of these places is that they’re all within a block or so, so easy walking distance from the O’Neil Hotel.

 Others interested in history might enjoy a visit to the CSS Neuse Museum.
 If you’ve got children, visit the Lion Water Adventure park in the summer or the small but free Planetarium, Health and Sciense Museum which is open although the Neuseway Nature Park, other than the playground, has been closed since hurricane Matthew came in 2016.